Multi-Sandbox

 This feature requires Architecture 8.1.0 or higher.

 In a Multi-Sandbox environment, RAM Control automatically stops less critical Features when a more critical Feature cannot allocate new objects.
-See the RAM Control: Feature Criticality section of the Kernel & Features Specification for more details.
+See the RAM Control: Feature Criticality section of the Kernel & Features Specification (KF) for more details.

 When RAM Control is enabled, all Foundation Libraries must declare their native resources using SNI (see sni.h header file).
 This is necessary for the automatic release of native resources when the Core Engine abruptly stops a Feature to recover heap memory.
 Foundation Libraries can no longer register native resources using the deprecated class ej.lang.ResourceManager.
 Attempting to do so will result in an exception being thrown.